Retrieval Agents in RAG: A Practical Guide

 - APIs for live, transactional information.

-- Cloud storage and internal document systems for unstructured content.
+- Cloud storage and internal document systems handle the unstructured stuff.

-The goal is to enable retrieval from wherever the knowledge resides, whether it’s an internal CRM, an S3 bucket of PDFs, or a third-party analytics platform.
-Retrieval agents are designed to work across these silos seamlessly.
+The goal is to pull knowledge from wherever it lives.
+It can be an internal CRM, an S3 bucket of PDFs, or a third-party analytics platform, whatever it takes.
+Retrieval agents cross these silos without much trouble.

 3. Vectorization Engine: Making Data Searchable by Meaning